The Spirit of the Apalachees

 An early twentieth-century photograph records members of the Talimali Band of the Apalachee Indians living in Louisiana.
-Their current chief, Gilmer Bennett, is the son of Francis Vallery, standing far right.
+Standing far right is the song of Francis Vallery - former chief Gilmer Bennett.

-Tribal Chief Gilmer Bennett and his son Art holding the Apalachee Nation flag given to them by Bonnie McEwen, Mission St. Luis Historic Site, Tallahassee, Florida, 2005.
+Former Tribal Chief Gilmer Bennett and his son Art, the current Tribal Chief, holding the Apalachee Nation flag given to them by Bonnie McEwen, Mission St. Luis Historic Site, Tallahassee, Florida, 2005.
 Photograph courtesy of the Bennett family.

 Information obtained from: www.pbchistoryonline.org & http://archive.archaeology.org/online/news/apalachee.html